rte-france/Grid2Op/docs/modeled_elements.rst

 .. warning:: Unless told otherwise, the letters used here to write the equation are only relevant for the
     generators.

-    It can happen the same letter is used multiple times for different element.
+    The same letter is used multiple times for different elements described.

 Equations
 ++++++++++